sashalex007/quartz_blog/content/leetcode/Find k pairs with smallest sums.md

 **Topics**: [[heap]]

 **Intuition**
 This is a very subtle problem and it took me a while to figure out how to approach it.
-I initially thought it could be solved with two points like merging two sorted lists but this approach fails because this approach is limited to generating only `m+n` pairs, but in this problem `k` can go all the way up to `n*m`!
+I initially thought it could be solved with two pointers like merging two sorted lists but this approach fails because this approach is limited to generating only `m+n` pairs, but in this problem `k` can go all the way up to `n*m`!

 There is a very simple and elegant way to use a min heap to generate all the pairs.
 Basically if `nums1[i] + nums2[j]` is the smallest pair, then the next smallest pair will be either `nums1[i+1] + nums2[j]` or `nums1[i] + nums2[j+1]`!